The Care and Feeding of the AR/M16 Platform Rifles

 Then wipe/blow out any gunk in the lower receiver.

 Disassemble your magazines and blow or wipe out any dirt.
-Do not lubricate the insides.
+Do not lubricate the insides of magazines.

 INSPECTION

 Before reassembling, check your bolt gas rings for any damage.
-To check for serviceability insert the bolt fully into the bolt carrier and suspend the assembly by the rear of the carrier (preferably over something soft).
+To check for serviceability, insert the bolt fully into the bolt carrier and suspend the assembly by the rear of the carrier (preferably over something soft).
 If the bolt drops out on its own, you need to change the gas rings immediately.
-Next, hold the assembly by just the bolt head.
-If the carrier falls of the bolt of its own weight the rings are starting to wear and will need replacement shortly.
+Next, repeat, but hold the assembly by just the bolt head.
+If the carrier falls of the bolt of its own weight, the rings are starting to wear and will need replacement shortly.
 If it passes these tests, you are good to go.
 (While the Colt Armorer's School instructors state emphatically that the gun will run with one good ring so there is probably no need to get paranoid about having the slots in the gas rings misaligned, it is probably a good idea to do so—just in case.
-An improvement in the gas rings is the one piece McFarland type ring and if you replace your gas rings replace with one of these.
+An improvement in the gas rings is the one piece McFarland type ring (Brownells #100001257) and if you replace your gas rings, replace with one of these.
+They tend to fit a bit tighter than the GI rings so you may need to fire a couple of rounds for them to seat in.

 Inspect the firing pin, bolt cam pin, locking lugs, and extractor for cracks and chips and replace if any are found.
 Pay particular attention to the area around the cam pin hole in the bolt and the locking lugs, especially next to the extractor cutout.